 In assessing the Company's status as a going concern the Directors considered the current intentions and financial position of the Company as well as the events disclosed in Note 1.
-The Company had net current assets amounting to US\$19.163 at 31 March 2023, the Company is in net asset position of US\$5.955.523.
-The Directors therefore consider that the Company will continue as a going concern and that the financial statements are appropriately prepared on a going concern basis.
+The Company had net current liabilities amounting to US\$150.805 at 31 March 2024, which indicates the existence of material uncertainty which may cast significant doubt on the ability of the Company to continue as a going concern.
+The Directors have therefore considered obtaining a letter of financial support from the Company's shareholder.